Ground Pork Stew with Green Chiles (Easy Southwestern Soup)

 Yield: 4 servings

-Ground Pork Stew with Green Chiles and Tomatoes
+Ground Pork Stew with Green Chiles (Easy Southwestern Soup)

 This Ground Pork Stew contains flavorful green chiles and tomatoes in a cumin-spiced broth.
 It's best served with flour tortillas.
-Comes together in a hurry.
+Comes together in about an hour.

 5 from 7 votes